komalvachhani/MusicStore2019/README.md

 This was created when I was still learning the basics of programming - this means my efficiency is something that can be improved upon infinitely.

-This project is also all consol-based.
+This project is also all console-based.
 Maybe one day I can create an interface for this app!